jmcdice/gpt-chatbot/README.md

 You can exit the chatbot by typing 'exit' at any time.

+You can also clear the screen, by typing 'clear' at any time.

 ## Configuration

 The script checks for the presence of an environment variable named `OPENAI_API_KEY` in order to authenticate with the OpenAI API.
 If this variable is not set, the script will exit with an error message.